neontapir/managertools-logging/README.md

             ├── log.adoc
             └── overview.adoc

-These scripts store their data as Asciidoc files.
-Notice that Tony has an overview file, which was created by the new hire script.
+These commands store their data as Asciidoc files.
+Notice that Tony has an overview file, which was created by the `new-hire` command.
+I can generate missing team files using `gen-overview-files`.

 You can also provide `feedback`: